b410asakura/final-task/README.md

 - **Comprehensive Error Handling**: Return appropriate HTTP statuses and messages for different scenarios.
 - **API Documentation**: Detailed API specification using Swagger/OpenAPI.

+## Task Overview
+The Senior Back-End Developer at Acme Corp is looking for an intern to help with the development of new API features.
+As part of your test assignment, you will need to complete the following tasks:

+1. Develop an API method to create a new product:
+    - Define a data model for a product, including fields such as name, description, price, category, and so on.
+    - Create an API method (POST /products) that accepts a JSON object with product data and saves it to the database.
+    - Return a JSON object with information about the created product.
+2. Develop an API method to get a list of products:
+    - Create an API method (GET /products) that returns a list of all products from the database.
+    - Add the ability to filter products by category (use the GET /products?category= parameter).
+    - Add the ability to sort products by price (use the GET /products?sort=price parameter).
+3. Develop an API method to get information about a specific product:
+    - Create an API method (GET /products/:id) that takes a product ID and returns information about it.
+    - Handle a 404 error if the product with the specified ID is not found.

+## Requirements
+- Experience in developing with Python or Java (of your choice)
+- Knowledge of OOP
+- Knowledge of SQL
+- Experience working with APIs
+- Ability to write clean and readable code

 ## Technologies Used

 - Java